cnr-isti-vclab/QMeshLab/docs/rendering.md

 Current status: raster mode reuses the Scene3D request/plan/pass executors for mesh rendering.
 The active raster image is drawn as a background reference fitted to the widget while preserving its image aspect ratio.
 If the raster has a valid `CameraShot`, `CameraShot::viewMatrix()` and `CameraShot::projectionMatrix(...)` provide the frame matrices and visible meshes are rendered through that camera.
 The same raster pan/zoom transform is applied to both the background image and the raster-camera projection, so image navigation keeps the mesh aligned with the raster.
 If no camera is available, raster mode behaves as an image-only view.

 Raster mode interaction mirrors UV mode: left or middle drag pans the raster, wheel zooms around the cursor, and double click zooms in around the clicked image position.
 Raster mode starts with `75%` opacity. `Ctrl+Wheel` adjusts raster opacity.
 Trackball motion, depth picking, current-mesh outline, and camera synchronization remain disabled so the raster camera stays locked.

+## Raster Projection Filters

+`filter_color_projection` performs CPU-side projection from calibrated raster layers into mesh color/texture data:

+- `compute_color_from_current_raster_projection`: projects the current raster onto current mesh vertex colors, optionally restricted by a software depth buffer and/or vertex selection.
+- `compute_color_from_active_rasters_projection`: blends all visible rasters with valid `CameraShot`s into vertex colors using optional angle, distance, image-border, depth-discontinuity, and alpha weights.
+- `compute_color_and_texture_from_active_rasters_projection`: projects visible rasters into a generated texture image over existing wedge UVs, with optional pull-push gap filling to reduce mipmapping seams.

+These filters use `CameraShot::project(...)`/`depth(...)` and the mesh transform, not the live GPU scene pass.
+Their outputs are ordinary mesh data changes: vertex-color filters mark `VC`, while the texture bake marks wedge texture output and updates material/texture metadata through the normal filter/document path.

 ## Texture Normal-Map Workflow